 There is another one I would have liked to have on the list, but I can’t remember the title or the author.
 It is about a man living in a world where durable products are not allowed – everything breaks down after a certain time so that the economy is maintained because everyone has to buy new things all the time.
-The man is trying to smuggle home a wooden stool made for his wife, but has trouble with a crumbling infrastructure and the wrapping paper dissolving unless he gets home soon enough…
+The man is trying to smuggle home a wooden garden bench made for his wife out of materials that won’t degrade, but has trouble with a crumbling infrastructure and the wrapping paper dissolving unless he gets home soon enough…

 Data and data analytics is becoming more and more important for companies and organizations.
 Are you wondering what data and data science might do for your company?
 Welcome to a three-day ESP (Executive Short Program) called Decisions from Data: Driving an Organization with Analytics.
 It will take place at BI Norwegian Business School from December 5-7 this year.
 The short course is an offshoot from our very popular executive programs Analytics for Strategic Management, which are fully booked.
 (Check this list (Norwegian) for a sense of what those students are doing.)

 Decisions from Data is aimed at managers who are curious about Big Data and data science and wants an introduction and an overview, without having to take a full course.
 We will talk about and show various forms of data analysis, discuss the most important obstacles to becoming a data driven organization and how to deal with data scientists, and, of course, give lots of examples of how to compete with analytics.
 The course will not be tech heavy, but we will look at and touch a few tools, just to get an idea of what we are asking those data scientists to do.